Presented May 29, 2018

 Academic Skills Center: One-to-one, free tutoring support for quantitative data analysis and Word support; also offers workshops on each section of the doctoral capstone study.

-Center for Research Quality: Methodology advice office hours (including data analysis).
+Office of Research and Doctoral Services: Methodology advice office hours (including data analysis).

 Walden Library: A database with full text of dissertations and theses written by Walden students to use as examples.